squidKid-deluxe/reach--tic-tac-toe/V2-web/README_LASERS.md

  - Images, rather than plain colors, are used as much as possible.
  - User-friendly terminology is used for deployer and attacher labeling.

-##### Coming soon:
+#### Coming soon:

 Game modes:
  - Four different game modes will be available on the web version of the game, these being: Standard, 3D FOMO, FOMO, and Best of.
- - Two different game modes will be also availible on the CLI version: Simulation mode, Live mode, and 3D Live mode.
+ - Three different game modes will be also availible on the CLI version: Simulation mode, Live mode, and 3D Live mode.